aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf.annotations/polyannotation/interiorcolor/_index.md

 ---
 ## PolyAnnotation.InteriorColor property

-Gets or sets the interior color with which to fill the annotation�s line endings.
+Gets or sets the interior color with which to fill the annotation's line endings.

 ```csharp
 public Color InteriorColor { get; set; }